jeremymv2/hosted-chef-migration/README.md

 ## Change the chef_server_url

 At this stage, you should have all the base data on the target Chef Server.
-Take one node from your fleet that you are comfortable testing with and change `chef_server_url` in the `client.rb` file pointing it a the new target Chef Server.
+Take one node from your fleet that you are comfortable testing with and change `chef_server_url` in the `client.rb` file, pointing it at the new target Chef Server.

 Trigger a `chef-client` run on that node - it should converge without issue.
 If it is successful, make the `client.rb` change on the rest of your fleet in stages (via cookbook_file, template_file or chef-client cookbook) - ensuring that nodes are checking in on schedule.